Scroll Chuck Guide

 The body of a scroll chuck is a circular, plate-like base.
 The center of the base is hollow which makes it look like a ring.
 There are keyways (or called key slots) crossing from the outskirt of the ring to the hollow center of the base.
 The keyways are the grooves for the jaws to be centered (to close).
 There are three key ways on a three-jaw scroll chuck, four keyways on a four-jaw scroll chuck, and so forth.

-The body of a scroll chuck are made of two pieces: the bottom jaws and the top jaws.
-There is a part called rack on the bottom jaws; the scroll base engaged the rack to close or open the jaws at the same time.
+The jaws on a scroll chuck are made of two pieces: the bottom jaw and the top jaw.
+There is a part called rack on the bottom jaws; the chuck base engages the rack and scrolls the jaws at the same time to open or close the jaws.
 The bottom jaws and the top jaws are interlocked, so when the bottom jaws close, the top jaws close too.
-The top jaws are the parts that actually clamp a work piece.
+The top jaws are the parts that clamp a workpiece.

-MTS Exhibition includes manufacturers from around the world.
-Send us a message with your requirements and our MTS Experts will happily help you with your questions.
+IMTS Exhibition includes manufacturers from around the world.
+Send us a message with your requirements and our IMTS Experts will happily help you with your questions.